 The table below shows the detailed mapping of 3-digit ICD codes to tumour groups.
-This has been used throughout the reporting of the 2021 results and is an identical mapping to previous years.
+This has been used throughout the reporting of the 2022 results.
+Following consultation with stakeholders, the mapping used for 2022 has been updated to take into account: